 The course may involve a systematic reading program, library research, laboratory project, studio work, field study or creative expression.
 Conferences or tutoring will be provided as required, but no formal lectures or recitations will be involved.
 Quizzes, tests, and examinations as may be appropriate.
 BIO 2099 is open only to sophomores; BIO 3099 is open to juniors and seniors.
 May be repeated for credit.
-Number of credit hours awarded (1-3) will be set by department head and approved by the Dean.
+Number of credit hours awarded (1-3).
+Offered on demand.